 3. MCVideo client A and MCVideo client B are members of the same ProSe Discovery group and are ProSe 1:1 direct communication capable.

 4. MCVideo client A has discovered MCVideo client B in proximity, associated with MCVideo user B, using ProSe Discovery procedures.

-Editor's Note: How MCVideo client A determines that MCVideo client B is the designated MCVideo client of MCVideo user B for private communications is FFS.
+NOTE: How MCVideo client A determines that MCVideo client B is the designated MCVideo client of MCVideo user B for private communications is implementation specific.

 Figure 7.2.3.4.2-1: Off-network automatic commencement private communication